pikaroot/pikaroot.github.io/_blogs/2023-02-25-HAVOC_Framework.md

 [+] [SMB] Connected to pivot agent [31ea884a]---[7436745a]
 ```

-Here is the video walkthrough regarding Lateral Movement using default lateral movement module in Havoc Framework.
+Here is the video walkthrough to demonstrate Lateral Movement in Havoc Framework.

 {% include video id="4gy-3BAiQmY" provider="youtube" %}

 ### ⛓️ Pivoting
-Due to the maturity and stability of Havoc Framework, pivoting attacks such as NTLM Relaying, SSH Tunneling, autorouting, etc. are relatively difficult to operate.
-However, here is a simple way of getting the final flag out using **token impersonation** method.
-(Assume that you somehow successfully retrieve the password of one of the Domain Admins.)
+Due to the current state of Havoc Framework, many pivoting attacks such as NTLM Relaying, SSH Tunneling, autorouting, etc. are relatively difficult to operate and unstable.
+However, here is a simple way of getting the final flag using **token impersonation** method.
+(Assuming that you somehow successfully retrieve the password of any Domain Admins.)

-In WORKSTATION-01 or WORKSTATION-02 demon, type the following commands to retrieve the final flag without logging in the Domain Controller user interface.
+From the demon of WORKSTATION-01 or WORKSTATION-02, type the following commands to retrieve the final flag without logging in the Domain Controller via user interface.

 ```
 06/03/2023 15:15:39 [5pider] Demon » dir \\DC01.havoc.local\C$